weicaivi/cpp_notes/lecture3.md

         }
         return *this;
     }

     // Dereference operators

+    // Returning a reference to type T allows direct manipulation of the underlying object
+    // *ptr deferences a pointer to type T
     T& operator*() const { return *ptr; }
+    // return a pointer to an object of type T.
     T* operator->() const { return ptr; }

     // Boolean conversion